-Following the Off-Campus Study Experience, students complete a Senior Thesis or creative project under the supervision of the Honors Advisor/Mentor.
+Following their Off-campus Experience, students complete a senior thesis or creative project under the supervision of the Honors Advisor/Mentor.
 The Honors Thesis or project is designed to provide expertise in the student’s discipline and further enrichment of the student’s curriculum.

-A creative project also could meet the requirements of the senior project.
-The production, performance or creative work should be fashioned according to the requirements of the student’s specific area of study, and must be deemed appropriate by agreement of the Honors Advisor, the Honors Director and the Honors Council.
+A creative project could also meet the requirements of the senior project.
+The production, performance, or creative work should be fashioned according to the requirements of the student’s specific area of study and must be deemed appropriate in the agreement with the Honors Advisor and the Honors Director.

 Creative project examples include:

 - the writing and directing of a play

 - the creation of a piece of music or art

 The Honors Thesis or project may represent original research or a new finding in the field or maybe an original creative work.
 It may also result in conference presentations and publications in scholarly journals.
 However, originality in the form of new findings in the field is not required for the completion of a satisfactory thesis, nor is publication or presentation at a conference.

 Work for the Honors Thesis is completed in HON 496 (4 credits) Honors Thesis II, Independent study course.